 Organize your time

 For me, I found that even though school was difficult, I am pretty introverted and like to study and learn.
 It wasn’t so much the difficulty of the course content.
 It was juggling the huge course load and becoming an expert in time management.

 This feeds from having an organized planner/agenda.
 I would block off all the time that I needed for projects and study time, and I even blocked out time to spend with friends and family.

 You may think that that can sound a little OTT to schedule as much as you can, but honestly, it helped me keep on track, even if I strayed a little from the plan.
 Straying is okay because sometimes the best memories come from things that aren’t planned (and you still need to enjoy life a little bit)!

 Study at school

-At the college I went to, they had quiet study rooms where you had to be quiet.
+The college I went to had quiet study rooms where you had to be quiet.
 No group work, no loud music, no sound.
 It was great for me!

 Bouncing off of classmates and teachers can keep you on track but also make you feel like you are not alone in your journey.
 I found that sometimes I would get so overwhelmed with the amount of stuff I had to do to keep on track with school, but as soon as I talked to somebody, it made me feel so much better!

 When I was going through hygiene school, e-textbooks were just becoming a thing.
 I always thought I was an on-paper type of person, with my brain being able to remember things in a textbook if I colour-coded with highlighters and physically wrote things down in my textbooks.

 Now that I look back and reflect, the advancements in technology have made e-textbooks much better than they were!
 I think having all your textbooks online and taking notes digitally not only keeps everything in one place.
 You can quickly search up terms, and also allows you to study on the go without breaking your back carrying textbooks around!